emadrid-at-ccm/modern-cpp/3.5/class1.md

 epistemological theory of software engineering is my fundamental inspiration for this course.

-If you don't have knowledge to encode in your code, expressivity is a burden.
+If you don't have knowledge to encode in your code, expressivity is a burden, it leads to confusion.
-Reputedly, J.R.R.
-Tolkien wrote the lore of what later became the Silmarillion and probably all of the Lord of the Rings because for what he really wanted to do, his elfish languages, would be an empty exercise: a language can not be any good if it does not have lore, mythology, written in it.
 Fortunately, this is not our problem.
 What we will be doing, ultimately, is to learn how to express our knowledge into programming code beyond what we've ever done.
 Please be more demanding of yourselves in terms of being able to express into programming code your knowledge.
 You can start by identifying the times you think you are "repeating yourself", when you suspect you are programming again something you have already programmed.

+Reputedly, J.R.R.
+Tolkien wrote the lore of what later became the Silmarillion and probably all of the Lord of the Rings because for what he really wanted to do, his elfish languages; otherwise they would have been an empty exercise: a human language can not be any good if it does not have lore, mythology, written in it.
+The features in C++ that support programming techniques are futile unless there are applications for them, I can introduce the features, but they are solutions in search of problems, you supply the problem.

 I also become better every time I teach this subject because the exposition of the techniques of how to encode knowledge in programming code